IvoNet/ivonet-docker/activemq/README.md

 ## CPU

-- No stats avaible to say the number of core in function of messages
+- No stats available to say the number of core in function of messages

 ## Memory